krasninja/querycat/docs/faq.md

 1. Update QueryCat application to the latest version.
 You can find it here: https://github.com/krasninja/querycat/releases/.
 2. Update all plugins to the latest version.
 Command is `qcat plugin update "*"`.
 3. If error still there post new issue with the steps to reproduce and full stack trace here: https://github.com/krasninja/querycat/issues/new.

+## The query performance is poor

+The QueryCat is not a true database engine.
+It doesn't know anything about input sources and there is no information about total rows, indexes, statistics, etc. So query planner is simple and straightforward.
+You can try the following tips to improve query performance:

+1. Reorder join statements.
+Try to move most slow input sources to the right.
+2. Save slow input sources into files first.
+3. Create the GitHub issue with the detailed information.
+It might be an application bug.